Brian Dooreck MD

 What are the main benefits of endoscopic therapy for GERD at this time?

-It provides a therapeutic option, besides surgical intervention, to patients who cannot, or do not wish to take chronic PPI medications for GERD.
+Besides surgical intervention, it provides a therapeutic option to patients who cannot or do not wish to take chronic PPI medications for GERD.

 Also, endoscopic therapy is: